drshahizan/Python_EDA/Malaysia EDA/team 11/readme.md

 ### Dataset Description
+[`hospital.csv`](hospital.csv): Flow of patients to/out of hospitals, with capacity and utilisation.

 1) `date`: yyyy-mm-dd format; data correct as of 2359hrs on that date
 2) `state`: name of state, with similar qualification on exhaustiveness of date-state combos as PKRC data